Legion2/ritam/demo/README.md

 # Demo of RITAM

 This demo shows how RITAM manages IoT devices and applications.
-In this demo the devices IoT environment is simulated by using multiple docker containers connected via a network.
+In this demo the device IoT environment is simulated by using multiple docker containers connected via a network.

 ## Prerequisite